 Strategy #2: The Specificity Principle

 Research shows that specific claims are more believable than vague ones.
 "Increased sales by 47% in Q3" is more credible than "significantly improved sales."
+A Stanford study found that concrete, specific statements are perceived as 68% more credible than vague equivalents.

 How to use it: Quantify everything.
 Numbers, percentages, dollar amounts—they all add credibility to your claims.